Jhootha Hi Sahi

 Jhootha Hi Sahi is a 2010 Indian Hindi-language romantic comedy film co-produced and directed by Abbas Tyrewala under the banner of Saregama.
 It stars John Abraham, Pakhi Tyrewala, Raghu Ram, Manasi Scott, and Alishka Varde in the lead roles.
 R. Madhavan makes an extended cameo appearance along with Nandana Sen. The soundtrack and background score were composed by A. R. Rahman.

-The film is about a suicidal woman, whose "final" call mistakenly connects her to a man who gives her something to live for.

 Plot

 Siddharth "Sid" Arya is an average man who owns a bookstore in London named Kagaz Ke Phool alongwith his friends, Omar, a Pakistani and naive but jovial Amit (Omar Khan).
 His other friends include Omar's pregnant sister Aliya, her boyfriend Nick and Uday who is gay.
 His girlfriend Krutika, an air hostess, never leaves a chance to dominate him and he gets fed up as a result, but tries his best to keep her happy nevertheless.

 One night, Sid starts getting calls from people at night who attempt suicide and learns from Suhana Malik, an NGO volunteer that his number was mistakenly printed on fliers of a suicide helpline, DOST India.
 Sid offers to volunteer willingly as he has some experience in convincing people and consoling them.
 He gets a call from Mishka, a beautiful but suicidal woman who was dumped by her ex-boyfriend Kabir, a writer, and is on the verge of taking her life.
 Mishka discloses her suicidal feelings and then they become phone friends.
 However, as a rule, Sid must keep his phone identity hidden so Mishka starts calling him "Fidato".

 As a coincidence, Mishka comes to Sid's bookstore to buy some books as instructed by Fidato.
 Despite the awkward first impression at the bookstore, Fidato insists Mishka that she befriend Sid, as it would make her happy and live on with life, to which she agrees.
 Sid/Fidato and Mishka get closer and bond closely through their night phone calls, where Sid learns that Mishka is a painter by profession and lives all alone, having given up her profession as it reminded her of the hard times with Kabir.
 Sid/Fidato consoles her and eventually Mishka gets better and decides to start life afresh, thanks to Sid.
 His friends also realize that Sid is truly in love with Mishka since he never happened to stammer when Krutika is around (Sid stammers whenever he talks to beautiful women, but not on the phone nor with his friends.)